How to Flush a Boat Engine the Right Way

 Boat manufacturers are actually pretty helpful in this and many new engines let you hook up a hose right to the intake so the task is as simple as watering the garden with a hose.
 If that's not the case with your boat, there are inexpensive specialized tools you can use and I'll introduce you to some of these later on.

 Surviving the winter

 As for surviving the winter, well, anyone who has ever stored a bottle of anything in the freezer knows that liquids expand when converting to solids.

-A broken bottle of wine is sad, but so much easier to replace than a dead engine.
+A broken bottle of wine is sad, but so much easier to replace than a dead engine (and less expensive).